vyos/vyos-documentation/docs/configuration/interfaces/tunnel.rst

 Configuration
 ^^^^^^^^^^^^^

-A basic configuration requires a tunnel source (source-address), a tunnel destination (remote), an encapsulation type (gre), and an address (ipv4/ipv6).Below is a basic IPv4 only configuration example taken from a VyOS router and a Cisco IOS router.
+A basic configuration requires a tunnel source (source-address), a tunnel destination (remote), an encapsulation type (gre), and an address (ipv4/ipv6).
+Below is a basic IPv4 only configuration example taken from a VyOS router and a Cisco IOS router.
 The main difference between these two configurations is that VyOS requires you explicitly configure the encapsulation type.
-The Cisco router defaults to gre ip otherwise it would have to be configured as well.
+The Cisco router defaults to GRE IP otherwise it would have to be configured as well.

 **VyOS Router:**